 LEDs are low-power solid-state devices and are usually fed by specialized constant-current power supplies - LED Drivers.
 Typical LED bulbs operating from AC have built-in AC-DC LED drivers.

-The application at Lennox requires 250 VDC input, while some other OPG facilities use 125 VDC, and for versatility, standard 120 VAC operation would be a bonus.
+The application at Lennox requires 250 VDC input, while some other OPG facilities (like RH Saunders GS) use 125 VDC, and for versatility, standard 120 VAC operation would be a bonus.

 Battery systems also have output voltage fluctuations based on charging-levels, and DC systems must deal with voltage drop.
 Ideally, these bulbs would operate from 105 through 280 VDC and from 110 to 130 VAC.